 Combatting Fraud

 With any “flare-up” in fraud, our dedicated quality team springs into action.
 Working closely with our commercial teams, partners and clients, we typically have a report and a remediation plan within 24 hours of the incident.
-Depending on the issue, our actions could take many forms:
+Depending on the issue, our actions could take many forms:- We will always ban panelists who are fraudulent to ensure they can’t use the same accounts again.

 - We may stop accepting supply from certain suppliers by countries or implement delayed payment for respondents in extreme cases.